When do I go to a psychologist?

 Therapy begins after the intake phase (and, of course, only with your consent).
 Sessions usually occur once per week or once every two weeks.
 Each therapy session lasts 45 to 50 minutes (plus 10 a 15 minutes administration time).
 There will be regular evaluations, and if/when necessary, the treatment goals can be adjusted.
 The treatments I offer are relatively short-term, spanning several months – approximately 5 to 12 sessions).

 I work primarily with techniques from cognitive-behavioral therapy (CBT), which means we will focus on the interaction between feelings, behaviors and thoughts.
 Sometimes home assignments will be given and these could include registration assignments, writing assignments, or behavioral experiments.
-If needed, I’m able to give EMDR therapy sessions as well.
+If needed, we will work with EMDR as well.

 If you are not satisfied with me or with the treatment, please discuss this with me.
 I will take your complaints seriously and we will try to find a solution together.
 If we can’t find a solution, you can request a referral to another psychologist from your GP.
-If you think that I’m not working according to the professional code, you can turn to my professional association, the LVVP (http://www.lvvp.info/voor-clienten/hoe-te-handelen-bijklachten-over-de-behandelaar/).
+If you think that I’m not working according to the professional code, or if you are having another complaint, you can turn to my professional association, the LVVP (http://www.lvvp.info/voor-clienten/hoe-te-handelen-bijklachten-over-de-behandelaar/).

 Dutch healthcare insurance companies usually reimburse sessions (depending on the complaints you have: it is best to check with your insurance company which complaints are covered).
 However, in order to be eligible for compensation, a referral from your GP is necessary.